 Side Plank variations

-If balance is hard to maintain, let your bottom leg act as a kickstand: Set yourself up as if you are going to go into Side Plank, propped up on your side.
+Let one leg act as a kickstand.
+Set yourself up as if you are going to go into Side Plank.
 Bend your top knee and step that foot in front of your body.
 Lift your hips up.
-You can take the option to lift your top arm and look up.
-Stay for several deep breaths, then slowly lower down.
-Repeat on the other side.
+You can lift your top arm toward the ceiling and look up if you like.

 One-legged Side Plank Pose